 Best wallets to store Tether

 You can store USDT tokens in digital cryptocurrency wallets.
-They are separated into custodial and non-custodial.
+They are divided into custodial and non-custodial, hot and cold ones.

-🥵 The hot ones have a permanent connection to the Internet, which determines their lower security against the hacker’s attacks.
+🥵 The hot wallets have a permanent connection to the Internet, which determines their lower security against the hacker’s attacks.

-🥶 The cold ones are the safest.
+🥶 The cold wallets are the safest.
 They are mostly represented by a physical hardware device.
 There is no constant Internet connection, which reduces the risk of hacking.

 Staking is a profit from keeping a fixed number of coins on your balance.